Skip to content

 Medical teams are battling severe child malnutrition amid aid shortages

-Despite the overwhelming number of cases, medical teams from the Palestine Red Crescent Society are doing everything they can to treat malnourished children with the limited resources available.
+Despite the overwhelming number of cases, medical teams from the Palestine Red Crescent Society are doing everything they can to treat malnourished children with the limited resources available, even while they fight the effects of hunger themselves.
 In field hospitals like the one in Rafah, staff are working around the clock to provide emergency nutrition support, essential food supplements, and basic medical care.

 “Children are suffering from severe malnutrition, and they are in need of food supplements, and they need the essential foods for them.
 They get dizzy, they get tired, they get drowsy, they get malnourished.
 We have received a lot of cases such as this who are suffering from severe malnutrition and even sometimes collapse in their sleep because of their malnutrition,” he said.

-Dr El-Deeb explained: “Facing here every day is catastrophic and there is a severe deficiency of all the necessary equipment, such as the flour, sugar and the essential proteins and carbohydrate for every single individual."
+Dr El-Deeb explained: “There is a severe deficiency of all the necessary equipment, such as flour, sugar and the essential proteins and carbohydrate for every single individual."

-Unhindered humanitarian aid is desperately needed as malnutrition grows
+Unhindered humanitarian aid is desperately needed as malnutrition rapidly increases

 Rory Moylan, Head of Region for the Middle East, North Africa, and Europe at the British Red Cross, has emphasised the urgent need for aid in Gaza, where essential aid has become increasingly scarce.
 He stressed that the rising malnutrition crisis is a direct result of ongoing disruptions to humanitarian assistance, which is placing even more pressure on an already crumbling health system.